-Made of tube-shaped structures.
-Usually grows slowly and is not aggressive.
-Accounts for 2 percent of all breast cancer diagnoses.
+This cancer is made of tube-shaped structures.
+It usually grows slowly and is not aggressive.
+It accounts for 2 percent of all breast cancer diagnoses.

-Soft, fleshy tumor that accounts for between 3 and 5 percent of IDC cases.
-Does not usually grow quickly or spread outside the breast.
+This is a soft, fleshy tumor that accounts for between 3 percent and 5 percent of IDC cases.
+It does not usually grow quickly or spread outside the breast.

-Cancer cells float in a mucus-like fluid.
-Responds well to treatment and does not usually spread aggressively.
-Between 2 and 3 percent of invasive carcinomas can be described as being solely of the mucinous type.
+These cancer cells float in a mucus-like fluid.
+It responds well to treatment and does not usually spread aggressively.
+Between 2 percent and 3 percent of invasive carcinomas can be described as being solely of the mucinous type.
 However, approximately 5 percent of invasive breast cancers have some mucinous properties.

-Usually occurs in postmenopausal women.
-Tumor has small projections shaped like fingers.
+Papillary carcinoma occurs most often in postmenopausal women.
+The tumor has small projections shaped like fingers.
 If the cancer cells are very small, the term micropapillary may be used.
-Makes up between 1 and 2 percent of invasive breast cancer.
+Papillary carcinoma makes up between 1 percent and 2 percent of invasive breast cancer.

-Grows in connective tissue between ducts and lobes in nest-shaped masses.
-Approximately 5 or 6 percent of invasive breast cancers have some cribriform characteristics.
+Cribriform carcinoma grows in connective tissue between ducts and lobes in nest-shaped masses.
+Approximately 5 percent or 6 percent of invasive breast cancers have some cribriform characteristics.

-Rare type accounting for less than 1 percent of breast cancers.
-Responds well to treatment.
+This is a rare type of cancer, accounting for less than 1 percent of breast cancers.
+It usually responds well to treatment.

 Also known as Paget’s disease of the nipple, this condition causes an eczema-like appearance to the nipple and areola (the skin surrounding the nipple), which may become red, scaly, and itchy.
-Nearly all women who develops Paget’s disease of the nipple also have cancer deeper in the breast tissues.
-Paget’s disease makes up less than 5 percent of breast cancer.
+Nearly all women who develop Paget’s disease of the nipple also have cancer deeper in the breast tissues.
+Paget’s disease makes up less than 5 percent of breast cancers.

 IBC is a rare form of breast cancer, accounting for only about 1 percent of cases.
-Inflammatory breast cancer causes the entire breast to swell and redden, and symptoms become more serious quickly, sometimes within hours.
+Inflammatory breast cancer causes the entire breast to swell and redden or darken, and symptoms become more serious quickly, sometimes within hours.
 IBC grows and spreads aggressively.
-IBC is more common in women of African descent than those of European descent.
+IBC is more common in Black women than white women.